top of page

 Eden is a living place

-with nature, with community, with creativity,
+surrounded by nature, community, creativity,

-Here, children are allowed to be children.
+Here children are allowed to be children.

-And parents are finally allowed to breathe again.
+And parents can finally breathe again.

-In Eden, children move along paths
+In Eden, children move along short, visible, protected paths.

-Their world is tangible, familiar, close.
+Their world is understandable, familiar, close.

-Nature is not a risk,
+Nature is not a danger here.

-but a companion.
+It is a companion.

 There are places to climb,